pantrypoints/sp/content/en/research/countries/china/xi/chapter-01.md

-The historic achievements and changes since the 18th National Congress of the Communist Party of China have covered all aspects from productive forces to production relations, from the economic base to the superstructure, promoted the realization of the historic development and historic leap of society as a whole, greatly changed the face of the Communist Party of China, the country, the people, the army, and the Chinese nation, and pushed socialism with Chinese characteristics into a new historical stage.
+The historic achievements and changes since the 18th National Congress of the Communist Party of China have covered all aspects from productive forces to production relations, from the economic base to the superstructure, promoted the realization of the historic development and historic leap of society as a whole, greatly changed the face of the CCP, the country, the people, the army, and the Chinese nation, and pushed socialism with Chinese characteristics into a new historical stage.
  -->